Skip to Content

 31 Day Zero Waste Challenge

-Last Updated on September 7, 2022
+Last Updated on August 5, 2024

 eco friendly napkins

-It’s important to train our brains to think about our environment and waste for everything we use!
-Including napkins!
+It’s important to train our brains to think about our environment and waste for everything we use — including napkins!

 Today, I challenge you to swap paper napkins out for reusable napkins.
 I think you’ll love how well cloth napkins work and all the different styles you can get.
-Plus, cleaning them is EASY, too, so no excuses!
+Plus, cleaning them is EASY too, so no excuses!

 Now, we’re in the second phase of the challenge.
 These changes are lifestyle changes like learning to make your own snacks, decluttering your life the zero waste way, and conserving natural resources.